-2.16.3.6.REFUSAL TO SERVE OR DISCONTINUANCE OF SERVICE FOR FAILURE TO INSTALL PROTECTIVE DEVICES
+2.16.3.6.2.
+DISCONTINUANCE OF SERVICE

-The District may refuse or discontinue service until there has been installed on the customer's piping approved devices of the required type to protect against backflow of water onto the customer's premises into the District's system.
+The District may refuse or discontinue service until the property owner has installed an approved device of the required type to protect against the backflow of water from the property owner's premises into the District's system.